 Turahn Jenkins for District Attorney

 Turahn has represented clients in all stages of the criminal justice system in both Allegheny County and surrounding counties.
-He worked as Assistant District Attorney in the Allegheny County Office from 2006- 2008.
-In February of 2013, Turahn was hired as the Deputy of Pre-Trial Division for the Allegheny County Office of the Public Defender.
+He worked as an Assistant District Attorney in the Allegheny County Office from January of 2006 until October of 2008.
+After leaving the District Attorney’s Officer, Turahn went into private practice for over 4 years.
+Then in February of 2013, Turahn was hired as the Deputy of Pre-Trial Division for the Allegheny County Office of the Public Defender.
 In January of 2016, he was promoted to Chief Deputy Public Defender where he worked until he decided to run for District Attorney.
-Turahn Jenkins is currently an Adjunct Professor at Duquesne University School of law and teaches a Public Defender clinic.
+Throughout his time in the Public Defender’s Office, Turahn was also an Adjunct Professor at Duquesne University School of law and taught an adult and juvenile Public Defender Law Clinic.
+Turahn is currently a criminal defense attorney working in private practice.

 Turahn was born in Pittsburgh and grew up in Monroeville.
 He now lives in Churchill with his wife, Di’Ray, and their two children.
 Turahn went to Gateway High School, attended undergrad at Indiana University of PA, and graduated from Duquesne Law School.